 Q: I received my PhD in XXXX and have been working in my postdoc lab for X year(s).
 Am I eligible to apply for this award?

 A: You must meet ALL the above listed eligibility requirements to apply.
-You do the math.

 Application:

 Q: Do you have any samples of successfully funded applications?
 If I am not selected as a finalist, will I receive a review of my proposal?